 Next season, the CSO observes the 100th anniversary of the Armistice on Nov.
 11, 1918, that ended World War I, often then referred to as “the war to end all wars.”
 This historic moment offers an opportunity for reflection and contemplation of pathways that may lead to a more peaceful future.
 Composers across different musical eras have found compelling ways to honor victims of war and celebrate the triumph of the human spirit through the transformative power of music.
 Accordingly, the CSO’s programming has been titled “A Time for Reflection — a Message of Peace.”
 Several programs will showcase works, with their timeless messages of hope and peace, that remain relevant in a modern world.
 In addition, the CSO has commissioned a new work to commemorate this anniversary.

-For the opening subscription program of the 2018-19 season, Muti leads the CSO, the men of the Chicago Symphony Chorus and bass Alexey Tikhomirov in Shostakovich’s Symphony No. 13 (Babi Yar), which features the vivid poetry of Yevgeny Yevtushenko.
+For the opening subscription program of the 2018-19 season on Sept.
+21-22 and 25, Muti leads the CSO, the men of the Chicago Symphony Chorus and bass Alexey Tikhomirov in Shostakovich’s Symphony No. 13 (Babi Yar), which features the vivid poetry of Yevgeny Yevtushenko.
 Shostakovich wrote the symphony in response to a devastating wartime tragedy and in the process created a work of great power and beauty.

-“A Time for Reflection — a Message of Peace” continues with an October program that officially commemorates the Armistice anniversary.
-Presented with support from Col. Jennifer N. Pritzker, IL ARNG (Retired), president and founder of the Pritzker Military Foundation, and the president and CEO of TAWANI Enterprises, Inc., the program features the world premiere of Threnos, a work by French composer Bruno Mantovani, commissioned by the CSO and the Pritzker Military Foundation.
-The world premiere is part of a larger set of programs and events tied to the Armistice centennial that consists of lectures, archival displays and musical performances at Symphony Center, the Pritzker Military Museum and other offsite locations.
+“A Time for Reflection — a Message of Peace” continues with a program Oct.
+18-20 that officially commemorates the Armistice anniversary.
+Presented with support from Col. Jennifer N. Pritzker, IL ARNG (Retired), president and founder of the Pritzker Military Foundation, and the president and CEO of TAWANI Enterprises, Inc., the concerts feature the world premiere of Threnos, a work by French composer Bruno Mantovani, commissioned by the CSO and the Pritzker Military Foundation.
+The world premiere is part of a larger set of programs and events tied to the Armistice centennial that consists of lectures, archival displays and musical performances at Symphony Center, the Pritzker Military Museum & Library and other offsite locations.

 In addition, several subscription concert programs will showcase other significant works that offer a spirit of hope and peace, including Nielsen’s The Inextinguishable Symphony, William Schuman’s Ninth Symphony and Mozart’s Requiem (the latter two led by Muti) and A Requiem in Our Time, a 20th-century work for brass band and percussion by Finnish composer Einojuhani Rautavaara.
 “Maestro Muti has programmed a series of powerful works from the symphonic repertoire with a meaningful thread of peace and reflection throughout the 2018-2019 season,” said CSOA President Jeff Alexander.
 “We are pleased to share these life-enriching performances with our audiences, along with our impactful education and community engagement programs in Chicago, and on tour in the U.S. and Asia.”